Learning to rank

-Learning to rank or machine-learned ranking (MLR) is the application of machine learning, typically supervised, semi-supervised or reinforcement learning, in the construction of ranking models for information retrieval systems.
-Training data consists of lists of items with some partial order specified between items in each list.
+Learning to rank (LTR) or machine-learned ranking (MLR) is the application of machine learning, often supervised, semi-supervised or reinforcement learning, in the construction of ranking models for information retrieval and recommender systems.
+Training data may, for example, consist of lists of items with some partial order specified between items in each list.
 This order is typically induced by giving a numerical or ordinal score or a binary judgment (e.g. "relevant" or "not relevant") for each item.
 The goal of constructing the ranking model is to rank new, unseen lists in a similar way to rankings in the training data.

 Applications

 In information retrieval

 Ranking is a central part of many information retrieval problems, such as document retrieval, collaborative filtering, sentiment analysis, and online advertising.

 A possible architecture of a machine-learned search engine is shown in the accompanying figure.

-Training data consists of queries and documents matching them together with relevance degree of each match.
+Training data consists of queries and documents matching them together with the relevance degree of each match.
 It may be prepared manually by human assessors (or raters, as Google calls them), who check results for some queries and determine relevance of each result.
 It is not feasible to check the relevance of all documents, and so typically a technique called pooling is used — only the top few documents, retrieved by some existing ranking models are checked.
 This technique may introduce selection bias.
 Alternatively, training data may be derived automatically by analyzing clickthrough logs (i.e. search results which got clicks from users), query chains, or such search engines' features as Google's (since-replaced) SearchWiki.
 Clickthrough logs can be biased by the tendency of users to click on the top search results on the assumption that they are already well-ranked.

 Training data is used by a learning algorithm to produce a ranking model which computes the relevance of documents for actual queries.

 Typically, users expect a search query to complete in a short time (such as a few hundred milliseconds for web search), which makes it impossible to evaluate a complex ranking model on each document in the corpus, and so a two-phase scheme is used.
-First, a small number of potentially relevant documents are identified using simpler retrieval models which permit fast query evaluation, such as the vector space model, boolean model, weighted AND, or BM25.
+First, a small number of potentially relevant documents are identified using simpler retrieval models which permit fast query evaluation, such as the vector space model, Boolean model, weighted AND, or BM25.
 This phase is called top-$k$ document retrieval and many heuristics were proposed in the literature to accelerate it, such as using a document's static quality score and tiered indexes.
 In the second phase, a more accurate but computationally expensive machine-learned model is used to re-rank these documents.